on this page

 Update your personal details with us

-You’ll need to update your personal details with Centrelink, Medicare or Child Support.
-You can do this through myGovID.
+You’ll need to update your personal details with Medicare, Centrelink or Child Support.
+You can do this through myGov.
 This could be a new phone number, home or postal address.
 Others may have access to this information.
 The following information will help you keep your personal information safe.

-You should end any arrangements for someone to speak on your behalf.
-You will need to end these separately with Centrelink, Medicare, and Child Support if you have them in place.
+You should review any current arrangements for someone to speak on your behalf and end arrangements you don’t need anymore.
+You will need to end these separately with Medicare, Centrelink and Child Support if you have them in place.

 You should update your relationship status before updating your address.
 If you don’t, someone may have access to your updated address.

 To secure your personal information it is important that you also: